Gipir and Labongo: A journey into the Acholi and Alur story

-It’s a time old legend that dates far back to 15th Century.
-Each Luo family had an ancestral spear it held a very strong attachment to.
-It was a symbol of leadership and Authority.
-As culture demanded, it used to be passed from/by the head of one generation to that of another.
-The practice signified the continuation of that particular lineage.
-In most cases, this recipient was the first born son of the family in question.
+As culture demanded, it used to be passed on by the family head from one generation to another.
+The practice signified the continuation of lineage.
+In most cases, the recipient would be the first born son of the family.
 On the other hand, the second born would be given royal beads, a symbol of grace.

-When it dawned on the father of Giipir and Labong that his time for crossing the great divide was not so far.
-He called his two sons to his death bed for a last blessing.
-The biggest highlight of the event was the handover of the family spear to Labong as he was the elder son.
+When it dawned on Gipir and Labongo's father that he would be dying soon, he called his two sons to his death bed for a last blessing.
+The biggest highlight of the event was the handover of the family spear to Labongo as he was the elder son.
 Gipir on the other hand was given beads as he was the junior.

-On a fateful chilly morning, an elephant invaded a backyard garden belonging to Labong, who at the time had gone on a hunting spree.
-The garden had pigeon peas, a favourite delicacy to the giant mammals.
-On seeing the elephant, Labong’s wife made an alarm crying for help.
-Gipir who happened to be at home dashed into the house of Labong, randomly picked the nearest spear and speared the elephant enthusiastically.
-The sharp tipped spear sank so deep into elephant’s body.
+Upon seeing the elephant, Labongo’s wife made an alarm crying for help.
+Gipir who happened to be at home dashed into the house of Labongo, randomly picked the nearest spear and enthusiastically stabbed the elephant.
+The sharp-tipped spear sank so deep into elephant’s body.